- What are the full-time and part-time hours?

 Part-time Cosmetology: 58 weeks or 14 months

-We do offer financial aid in the form of Pell grants and Federal Direct Subsidized, Federal Direct Unsubsidized and PLUS loans.
+We do offer financial aid in the form of Pell grants and Federal Direct Subsidized, Federal Direct Unsubsidized and PLUS loans for the Cosmetology and Esthetician programs.
+Financial aid is not available for the Nail Technology program.

 This can be done two ways.
 We prefer that you complete the paperwork in person with the financial aid administrator.
 She will assist you in completing the FAFSA form and explain which loans you qualify for and the respective payment schedule.
 She can immediately answer any questions you may have about the process.

-If you prefer to do it on your own, you can go to www.FAFSA.ed.gov and fill out the required information using your income tax information from the previous year.
+If you prefer to do it on your own, click here and fill out the required information using your income tax information from the previous two years.
 You may enter our school code, 017279.
 When you finish that process, wait about a week, and then set up an appointment to see the financial aid administrator.
 She will explain which loans you qualify for and the respective payment schedule.
 She will also answer any questions you may have about your loan.

 New classes start every 5 weeks!
 Program Start Dates can be found here.